kizitonwose/Calendar/README.md

 #### Properties

+All XML attributes are also available as properties of the CalendarView class via code.
+So in addition to those, we have:

 - **monthScrollListener**: Called when the calendar scrolls to a new month.
 Mostly beneficial if `scrollMode` is `paged`.

 - **dayBinder**: An instance of `DayBinder` for managing day cell views.